dessertlab/FEAST/README.md

 # FEAST

+This repository contains the code for reproducing the experiments described in the paper _"CWE-Aware Calibration and Fusion of Open Source Static Analysis Tools for Vulnerability Detection"_ submitted to **Journal of Systems and Software**.

 **Fusing Evidence Across Static Analysis Tools for CWE-Specific Vulnerability Detection**

 Multi-language vulnerability dataset pipeline.
-Collects, normalises, and synthesises labelled code samples from 24 public sources across C/C++, Java, and Python, each annotated with CWE IDs from the MITRE catalogue.
+Collects, normalises, and synthesises labelled code samples from 16 public sources across C/C++, Java, and Python, each annotated with CWE IDs from the MITRE catalogue.
 Then runs a full fusion experiment that calibrates per-tool reliability and compares every fusion strategy under cross-validation.

 ---